HOW TO SCHEDULE A WEDDING

 AFTER THE WEDDING

 You will be given a copy of your certificate of marriage at the time of your wedding.
 Should you need additional copies in the future, they will be available at the Parish Office.
 Register in your parish as soon as possible after the wedding.
-You are now a new family and it will be your responsibility to register in the parish where you will be living whether this is St. Michael's or some parish elsewhere.
+(Register at St. Joseph's by calling the parish office.)
+You are now a new family and it will be your responsibility to register in the parish where you will be living whether this is St. Joseph's or some parish elsewhere.

 WEDDING PLANNING RESOURCES